Multiple Change Point Estimation in Stationary Ergodic Time Series: Main result

 \item[ii.~] Define the single-change point estimator of $X_{a..b}$ as

 \end{enumerate} \end{defn} Let us start by giving an overview of what Algorithm~\ref{alg:kk} aims to do.
 The algorithm attempts to simultaneously estimate all $\kappa$ change points using the single-change point-estimator $\Phi_\x$ given by \eqref{defn:Delta} applied to appropriate segments of the sequence.
-For $\Phi_\x$ to produce asymptotically consistent estimates in this setting, each change point must be isolated within a segment of $\x$, whose length is a linear function of $n$.
-Moreover, each segment containing a change point must be ``sufficiently far'' from the rest of the change points, w where ``sufficiently far'' means within a distance linear in $n$.
-This may be obtained by dividing $\x$ into consecutive non-overlapping segments, each of length $n\alpha$ with $\alpha:=\gap/3$ for some $\gap \in (0,\mingap]$ where $\mingap$ is given by \eqref{defn:thetamin}.
+In order for $\Phi_\x$ to produce asymptotically consistent estimates in this setting, each change point must be isolated within a segment of $\x$ whose length is a linear function of $n$.
+Moreover, each segment containing a change point must be ``sufficiently far'' from the rest of the change points, where ``sufficiently far'' means within a distance linear in $n$.
+This may be achieved by dividing $\x$ into consecutive non-overlapping segments, each of length $n\alpha$ with $\alpha:=\gap/3$ for some $\gap \in (0,\mingap]$, where $\mingap$ is given by \eqref{defn:thetamin}.
 Since, by definition, $\mingap$ specifies the minimum separation of the change point parameters, the resulting partition has the property that every three consecutive segments of the partition contain {\em at most one} change point.
 However, $\mingap$ is not known to the algorithm.
-Moreover, even if $\gap_j \leq \mingap$, not all segments in the partition contain a change point.
+Moreover, even if $\gap \leq \mingap$, not all segments in the partition contain a change point.
 The algorithm uses the score function $\Delta_\x$ given by (\ref{defn:Delta}) to identify the segments that contain change points.
-As for $\mingap$, instead of trying to find it, the algorithm produces many partitions of $\x$ (using different guesses of $\mingap$), and produces a set of candidate change point estimates using each of them.
+As for $\mingap$, instead of trying to find it, the algorithm produces many partitions of $\x$ (using different guesses of $\mingap$), and produces a set of candidate change point estimates using each guess.
 Finally, a weighted combination of the candidate estimates is produced.
-The weights are designed to converge to zero on iterations where our guess for a lower bound on $\mingap$ is incorrect.
-This last step of combining multiple estimates may be reminiscent of prediction with expert advice, \cite{Cesa:06}, with the important difference that performance (loss) cannot be measured directly in our setting.
+The weights are designed to converge to zero on iterations where the algorithm's guess of a lower bound on $\mingap$ is incorrect.